 You’ve likely heard the terms “conforming loan” and “jumbo” as it relates to the mortgage industry.
 A conforming mortgage is one that conforms to Fannie Mae or Freddie Mac guidelines.
 When a lender approves a loan using conforming guidelines the lender then has the ability to sell that loan directly into the secondary market.
 Selling the loan replenishes the lender’s line of credit, giving it the ability to continue making more loans.

 One of the primary conforming properties is the maximum loan amount.
-For 2019, the maximum conforming loan limit for most parts of the country is $484,350.
-However, most of California is classified as a “high cost” area the conforming loan limits can be as high as $726,525.
+The current maximum conforming loan limit for most locations is $510,400.
+However, most of California is classified as a “high cost” area the 2020 Conforming Loan Limits can be as high as $765,600.
 Anything above that amount is considered a jumbo loan.

 A super-jumbo loan is one that has loan limits even greater than current jumbo loan limits.
 Many lenders identify a super-jumbo loan as loans where the amount is greater than $2,000,000 while others place the threshold for a super-jumbo at $3 or 4 million.
 This is especially true in higher cost locations like San Fransico and Los Angeles where home prices are some of the highest in the country.
 In short, the definition is very regional and depends on the property location.

 A super-jumbo loan will have more rigid requirements compared to a conforming or standard jumbo loan.
 Both super-jumbo and jumbo do not have a robust secondary market in which to sell the loans.
 This means it’s the lender or bank that often carries the entire risk of approving the loan.
 The lender sets its own internal guidelines for approving a super-jumbo.
 This then translates into requiring a greater down payment and higher credit scores.